DJ Logo Ideas:

 The warm color palette gives this design a vintage feel.
 The orange audio bars cleverly crescendo into the red record, creating a catchy and vibrant icon.
 The maroon Overpass typeface gives your business name prominence in the muted design, and the clean strokes complement the linework in the icon.

 This minimalist icon uses duotone audio bars to create a soft musical wave, adding a sense of movement and flow.
 The blue and purple color combination conveys sophistication and quality, respectively.
 The navy Nico Moji typeface balances the design and complements the sleek and modern aesthetic.

 The black background creates a sense of nightlife and has a mysterious allure, allowing the energetic orange logo to glow like a neon light.
 The headphones icon beams electric musical energy between the ears, reinforcing the liveliness of the design.
 The rounded Dosis typeface is bold but friendly.

-The circular icon of a thunderbolt, stars, and classic rock and roll hand symbol screams of a good time.
-This is enhanced by the audacious and energetic linework of the Monoton font that creates a sense of movement and fun.
+The circular icon of a thunderbolt, stars, and classic rock and roll hand symbol speaks of a good time.
+This is enhanced by the audacious, energetic linework of the Monoton typeface that creates a sense of movement and fun.
 The loud logo is grounded by the calming and rejuvenating teal color choice.